The main problem with me w.r.t DP problem is forgetting it if i don't

 the same night.

-Base case : If there is 4 houses then the maximum amount of money you
+Base case : If there is 4 houses then the maximum amount of money you can rob is the maximum of the amount of money in the first house and

-the amount of money in the second house. plus the maximum amount of
+the amount of money in the second house. plus the maximum amount of money you can rob from the remaining houses.

 The intuition behind the problem is the following.